-But 2012 has been different for the two-time Olympic champion, whose fourth victory in as many competitions this season prior to Istanbul doubled as her 28th career world record – 15 outdoors, 13 indoors – when she topped 5.01min Stockholm on 23 February.
+But 2012 has been different for the two-time defending Olympic champion, whose fourth victory in as many competitions this season prior to Istanbul doubled as her 28th career World record - 15 outdoors, 13 indoors - when she topped 5.01 in Stockholm on 23 February.
 Isinbayeva appears to really be back.

 That waiting game was accentuated by a lengthy copetition, one that was already underway for two hours before Isinbayeva entered the fray.

 This year the event featured a straight final, with 16 jumpers entered when the competition began at 4.30m.
 The field was whittled to nine when the bar was raised to 4.65m, but the medals were already decided at 4.70m.
 That was also the height at which Isinbayeva entered the competition with a routine and massive clearance, one the stadium announcer accurately described as a "promising start".

 Up to that point, the best form was displayed by Vanessa Boslak, who cleared each of her initial five heights - from 4.30m to 4.70m - on her first attempt.
 The latter was a five centimeter improvement on her own national record set six years ago, and equalled her outdoor best.